 But then, he also wouldn’t put it past her to lie if he actually told anyone about the incident.
 Worse, there remained a chance that she really might do something to herself… so, as he’d said, he couldn’t change the past.
 Merely work to improve the future.

 He reopened his eyes in time to see Sue shake her head.
 “Okay, Corry.
 It’s been fun.
 I’ll probably freelance for a while, but don’t take it personally if some day, I end up working for Julie.
 After all, it looks like a little ruthlessness goes a long way.”
 That said, Sue turned and walked away.

 Behind her, Corry clenched his fists.
 “Damn you, Julie,” he whispered.
 “Whether you’re a lunatic or not, if you screw with my life to this extent again…” The plastic fork in his hand snapped in half.
 “No mercy.”

 In early November, nearly twenty-two months later, two other students met in the balcony area of the school gymnasium, early in the morning.
+The male cleared his throat.
 “Laurie?”

 The redhead turned, feeling her cheeks grow warm.
 “Clarke.”

 “Did you… that is, were you able to find out anything?”

 “You don’t have to tell me if you don’t want to,” Clarke assured her.
 “Not if you feel like you’d be betraying your brother.
 It’s only that, well… it’s been a month since that recording played at the dance.
 Since Carrie switched sides.
 Since Julie… I don’t even know.
 Initiated a cold war, to the benefit of nobody.
 It all hinges on Corry now.
 So any information I can get there is handy for trying to get through to Julie.”